-'See ya later alligator': National Aquarium's much-loved alligator Cheryl to leave Napier
+National Aquarium's alligator Cheryl to leave Napier

 The National Aquarium of Napier has to say "see ya later" to its much-loved alligator.

-Cheryl the American Alligator will be returning to Butterfly Creek in Auckland where she had previously resided.
+Cheryl the American alligator will be returning to Butterfly Creek in Auckland, where she had previously resided.

 Cheryl had been on loan from Butterfly Creek since 2011.